bardusco/opencode-conductor-bridge/templates/opencode/command/conductor.styleguide.md

 2. **Fetch Rules:** Read the specific styleguide rules from the following path:
    - `{{CONDUCTOR_ROOT}}/templates/code_styleguides/<language>.md`
 3. **Apply:** Use these rules for all code generation, refactoring, or review tasks.
+4. **Apply Mode:** If the user specifically asks to *apply* a styleguide to the current file or context, summarize the most relevant rules from the file and explain how they apply to the current code.
-4. **No Language?** If the user didn't specify a language, list the available options above and ask which one they need.
+5. **No Language?** If the user didn't specify a language, list the available options above and ask which one they need.

 > [!NOTE]
 > These guides are bridged from Gemini Conductor.